c-rob/quadfields/symsplugin/README.md

 		and copy to the v-rep installation directory

 ### Notes:
-	* If the quadrotor dynamic properties changes, vrep must be restarted
+	* The plugin assumes that the quadrotor is a single dynamic shape in the vrep scene that is called "Quadrirotor".